By Audley USA specialist Beth

 Staying inside Yosemite Valley

 Accommodation in Yosemite Valley can fill up quickly and is generally fairly basic.
-But you can’t beat waking up surrounded by the valley’s striking landscape, and heading out into it before the crowds.
+But you can’t beat hiking up surrounded by the valley’s striking landscape, and heading out into it before the crowds.

 Built from stone and wood in the 1920s, it has a lodge feel and blends in well with its surroundings.
 The rooms, suites and cottages are of a high standard with modern amenities.